thatisdrtruman/thatisdrtruman.github.io/content/posts/tote-bag-apron.md

 +++
 {{< paypal-apron >}}

-Do you need an ethical cloth when cooking?
+Do you need some protective clothes when cooking?
 I have the Tote Bag Apron!

 ### Only £19.99 plus Post & Package
 ![apron](/img/tote_bag_apron.jpg)